Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Results

+A further pattern in our results is an inverse relationship between factual knowledge and the TruthfulQA-MC2 score: as MMLU degrades with pruning, MC2 rises (see Appendix~\ref{sec:completebenchmarks}).
+This pattern is observed consistently across both evaluated models.
+As we show below, it is most plausibly explained as a scoring effect of MC2 under degradation rather than as a gain in truthfulness.

-Figure \ref{fig:truthfulness-paradox} illustrates this inverse relationship through divergent trajectories: while MMLU performance degrades monotonically (blue dashed lines), TruthfulQA-MC2 scores improve consistently (orange solid lines) across all evaluated expansion ratios.
-In Llama-1B (Panel A), MMLU accuracy declines from $0.311$ (baseline) to $0.255$ ($1.6\times$, $-17.9\%$), while TruthfulQA-MC2 accuracy improves from $0.377$ to $0.466$ ($+23.6\%$).
-In Llama-3B (Panel B), the divergent pattern is even more pronounced: MMLU accuracy collapses from $0.561$ (baseline) to $0.259$ ($1.07\times$, $-53.8\%$), while TruthfulQA-MC2 accuracy improves from $0.392$ to $0.457$ ($+16.7\%$).
-Correlation analysis quantifies this inverse relationship: Pearson $r = -0.676$ ($p = 0.096$) for Llama-1B, $r = -0.864$ ($p = 0.012$) for Llama-3B, and $r = -0.627$ ($p = 0.016$) for both models combined.
+Figure~\ref{fig:truthfulness-paradox} illustrates this inverse relationship: MMLU performance degrades monotonically until it stabilizes near a floor (blue dashed lines), while TruthfulQA-MC2 scores rise (orange solid lines) across the evaluated expansion ratios.
+In Llama-1B (Panel A), MMLU accuracy declines from $0.311$ (baseline) to $0.255$ ($1.6\times$, $-17.9\%$), while TruthfulQA-MC2 rises from $0.377$ to $0.466$ ($+23.6\%$).
+In Llama-3B (Panel B), the pattern is more pronounced: MMLU accuracy declines from $0.561$ (baseline) to $0.259$ ($1.07\times$, $-53.8\%$), while TruthfulQA-MC2 rises from $0.392$ to $0.457$ ($+16.7\%$).
+Correlation analysis quantifies the relationship: Pearson $r = -0.864$ ($p = 0.012$) for Llama-3B.
+For Llama-1B, the trend is consistent in direction ($r = -0.676$) but does not reach statistical significance ($p = 0.096$), given the limited number of observations ($n = 7$).

-MAW-based width pruning results in an observable trade-off: a degradation of factual knowledge (MMLU) is accompanied by an improvement in the model's ability to avoid common misconceptions (TruthfulQA-MC2).
-This consistent pattern across both models suggests that neuron selection through the Maximum Absolute Weight (MAW) criterion differentially affects the types of knowledge stored in the MLP layers \cite{fu_pruning_2025}.
-TruthfulQA-MC2 specifically evaluates the model's ability to distinguish between true statements and plausible misconceptions that are common in human populations.
-The improvement in this metric indicates that the MAW criterion, by prioritizing the retention of neurons with higher absolute weight magnitudes, may selectively preserve information relevant to discriminating truth from misconceptions, while removing neurons associated with general factual knowledge responses (see Appendix \ref{sec:completebenchmarks}).

-This trade-off has practical implications for selecting both pruning methods and expansion ratio configurations based on application requirements.
-In contexts where minimizing incorrect responses is prioritized over comprehensive factual knowledge, the MAW approach with moderately reduced expansion ratios may be preferable.
+PPM-based width pruning yields an observable association: as MMLU degrades, TruthfulQA-MC2 scores rise.
+TruthfulQA-MC2 scores a model over a distribution of true and false options, so a degraded model with flatter output distributions can raise its MC2 score without any gain in discriminating truth from falsehood.
+Our data are consistent with this: while MC2 rises, TruthfulQA-MC1---which rewards selecting the single correct answer---stays essentially flat ($0.234$ to $0.238$ in Llama-1B), whereas a genuine improvement would be expected to lift MC1 as well.
+We therefore interpret the inverse MMLU--MC2 correlation primarily as a measurement artifact of MC2 under degradation.

 A complete characterization of this balance between different cognitive capabilities informs the analysis of optimal configurations, which we further develop in Section \ref{sec:discussions}.